jabernardo/lollipop-php/README.md

 You can use Lollipop when you're creating a simple and powerful web application.
 Lollipop removed the weight of large frameworks.
 Also Lollipop was created to offer cool functionalities and speed.

 ###### IT's EASY!
 It's very easy to start with!
-See a sample below!
 ```php
 use \Lollipop\Route;